pylonmc/pylon-resource-pack/README.md

 ### ⏳ In Progress
 - Textures for all PylonBase items
 - GUI icons
-- Bloomery and stuff around it
+- Hydraulic Machines

 ### Untouched
-- Hydraulic Machines
+- Fluid Machines
-- Structures

 ***Tools/Combat are reserved for @dongji - waiting for permission to add textures***